Uncovering Implicit Bias in Large Language Models with Concept Learning Dataset: Introduction

 \ex.
 There are 10 boxes.
 Alice has 5 of the 10 boxes.
 Does Alice have the \textit{desired quantity} of the boxes? \textbf{No}. \\ There are 15 boxes.
 Alice has 8 of the 15 boxes.
 Does Alice have the \textit{desired quantity} of the boxes? \textbf{Yes}. \\ There are 16 boxes.
 Alice has 9 of the 16 boxes.
-Does Alice have the \textit{desired quantity} of the boxes? \_\_\_ Monotonicity is a topic of great interest among semanticists.
-Here, we will give an informal introduction to semantic monotonicity in quantifiers, which are semantic objects that describe the relation between two sets of objects in a discourse \citep{quantifiers-Barwise1981GeneralizedQA}.
+Does Alice have the \textit{desired quantity} of the boxes? \_\_\_ We will use the idea of monotonicity from the study of semantics to formulate our experiments.
+Here, we give an informal introduction to semantic monotonicity in quantifiers, which are semantic objects that describe the relation between two sets of objects in a discourse \citep{quantifiers-Barwise1981GeneralizedQA}.
 For example, \textit{more than half} is a quantifier in English, which can be a possible meaning for the unknown concept in \ref{ex:alice}, since we can substitute \textit{more than half} for \textit{the desired quantity} in the first two examples while satisfying their corresponding labels.
 A quantifier is upward monotone if inferences from subsets to supersets are valid \footnote{In this paper, we adopt a simplified definition of quantifier monotonicity, and only consider the monotonicity of the second argument taken by the quantifier.
 For a more rigorous treatment, see \citet{icard-iii-moss-2014-monotonicity}.}, and it is downward monotone if inferences from supersets to subsets are valid \citep{icard-iii-moss-2014-monotonicity, monotone-quant-01-Carcassi2021MonotoneQE}.
 See table \ref{monotone-examples} for some concrete examples.

-We test three different LLMs on a range of numerical concepts that differ in semantic monotonicity, and find that models tend to have greater success with upward monotone concepts.
-We then performed the same set of experiments with explicit semantics, that is, instead of hiding the meaning of the concept using the phrase ``the desired quantity'', we replaced the phrase with the description of the concept's meaning in plain English.
+We test three different LLMs on a range of mathematical concepts that differ in semantic monotonicity, and find that models tend to have greater success with upward monotone concepts.
+We then performed the same set of experiments with explicit semantics, that is, instead of hiding the meaning of the concept using the phrase ``the desired quantity'', we replaced the phrase with the description of the concept's meaning in plain English\footnote{e.g. the question in the prompt can be ``Does Alice have \textit{more than 1/2} of the boxes?''}.
 We find that the bias toward upward monotonicity becomes less noticeable.
-This suggests that concept learning can be used to uncover implicit biases that are hard to detect with standard methods.
+This suggests that concept learning can be used to uncover implicit biases in mathematical reasoning that are hard to detect with standard methods.